pascalgeusen/me.zwave/README.md

 Additional information:
 * Icons generated using: http://picsvg.com/
-* Source of this project is the com.fibaro project (https://github.com/athombv/com.fibaro)
+* Original source is com.fibaro project (https://github.com/athombv/com.fibaro)
-* Currently contains no settings for the dimmer!
+* Currently contains no settings for any of the devices

+Changelog:
+0.0.1
+* First version